-- terms that are not to be translated but kept in the source language (e.g. brand or product names).
+- terms that are not translated but kept in the source language (e.g., brand or product names),

-In line with creating a localization project on LingoHub your personal Translation Memory is automatically created.
+Your personal translation memory is automatically created in line with creating a localization project on Lingohub.
 The system adds all saved translations without assistance.
-If there is an existing Translation Memory from previous work you can easily import it in LingoHub.
+If there is an existing translation memory from previous work, you can easily import it into Lingohub.